-NC Gov.: 'Very Unlikely' RNC Can Proceed Without Social Distancing, Masks
+N.C.
+Governor: 'Very Unlikely' RNC Can Proceed Without Social Distancing, Masks

 The city's longing to be recognized goes back decades, said Bob Morgan, a former leader of the city's Chamber of Commerce.

 "We've long been ambitious like that," he said.
-"Someone once famously described us in the 1950s as saying that when the Russians launch missiles against the United States that if Charlotte's not on the list we would be very disappointed.
+"Someone once famously described us in the 1950s as saying that when the Russians launch missiles against the United States that if Charlotte's not on the list, we would be very disappointed.
 Because we would rather be incinerated than seem small-time."

-That ambition – and insecurity – led to Charlotte hosting the Democratic National Convention in 2012, and to bid on President's Trump's re-nomination convention for this August.
+That ambition — and insecurity — led to Charlotte hosting the Democratic National Convention in 2012 and to bid on Trump's renomination convention for this August.

 But the mostly-Democratic city was embarrassed when it realized that no other municipality submitted a formal bid.

-"I don't know where the quote comes from but I know somebody said there's a fool in every room and if you look around and can't find them, then maybe it's you," said former City Council member Justin Harlow said in 2018, when the City Council voted 6-5 in favor of hosting.
+"I don't know where the quote comes from, but I know somebody said, 'There's a fool in every room and if you look around and can't find them, then maybe it's you,' " former City Council member Justin Harlow said in 2018, when the City Council voted 6-5 in favor of hosting.
 "It's important to ask why no other local government in America is bidding on this convention."

 At the time, the debate over the convention focused on whether the city wanted to share the spotlight with the president's controversial policies, such as the separation of families at the U.S.-Mexican border.

-Now the city's relationship with the GOP is further strained by the coronavirus pandemic and the sometimes violent protests over the police killing of George Floyd in Minneapolis.
+Now the city's relationship with the GOP is further strained by the coronavirus pandemic and the sometimes-violent protests over the police killing of George Floyd in Minneapolis.
 Charlotte has had three nights of demonstrations that have resulted in at least 75 arrests and property damage to stores and offices.

 For much of April and May, top Republicans, including McDaniel, said they were willing to hold a convention in line with Cooper's health mandates.